Canyon, Coast and Casinos

 - Cross the majestic Golden Gate Bridge by bike

-- Spot the stars on LA’s Walk of Fame
+- Spot both kinds of stars on LA’s Walk of Fame and Griffiths Park Observatory

 - Stay in a glitzy Vegas hotel and hit the casino tables